The World Press Photo Foundation partners with

-Square Print Sale: Written by Light, which will take place from 16-22 October 2023.
-30 World Press Photo Contest winners from around the world will join more than 75 Magnum photographers and estates to celebrate the medium of photography through a collaborative curation of over 100 images.
+The World Press Photo Foundation partners with Magnum Photos for the Square Print Sale: Written by Light, taking place from 16 to 22 October 2023.
+31 World Press Photo Contest winners from around the world join more than 75 Magnum photographers and estates to highlight the importance of photography and visual journalism through a collaborative curation of over 100 images.

 Inspired by the growing number of conversations around the use of artificially-generated images online and the lack of regulation surrounding text-to-image generators, the curation for this sale — made up of one image by each participating photographer or estate — seeks to celebrate the fundamental difference between the practice of these photographers and AI-generated images: the use of light.